agro23/GummiCompany/README.md

 TBD

 ## Setup/Installation Requirements
-TBD
+Clone the repository from https://github.com/agro23/GummiCompany Migrate the database using Entity Framework (cd to the Gummi directory and dotnet ef database update) Run the program using Visual Studio

 ## Future expansion
- There is room to separate the Admins from Users.
+ I could always put user authentication back in and then separate the Admins from Users.
 There are always more tests that can be run.
 Also I'd like to implement a more clean method of showing the reviews.
-I'd like to do authentication too at some point.

 ## Known Bugs and Issues

-There are no known bugs or issues at this time other than the program not fulfilling its function with reviews attached to products and users can't log in.
+There are no known bugs or issues at this time other than the program not having user authentication enabled and the styling could be much better.

 ## Support and contact details